fbilo22/BeerCrafter/README.md

 - Create and Edit forms are very bare-bone.
 They could be stylized with CSS
 - Home page Create new session is not functional: Currently, the user can creatre a brew session from a recipe page or from the screen to browse existing sessions from a recipe.
 To make this functional, I will need to implement a way for the user to select a recipe and generate the create session page from the selected recipe.
 - Mobile navbar: The navbar on mobile does not display the items as intended.
 Could be improved to look better.
+- Filter and search functions on the recipes and sessions pages have not been implemented yet.